-The heat recovery in the case of water-cooled compressors is a bit more complicated and may involve additional components, such as pumps, a heat exchanger (which is optional in most Atlas Copco compressors) and control valves.
+The heat energy recovery in the case of water-cooled compressors is a bit more complicated.
+It may involve additional components, such as pumps, a heat exchanger (which is optional in most Atlas Copco compressors) and control valves.
 That is why it only makes economic sense for compressors of more than 22 kW.
 However, the resulting cooling water can generate hot water with a temperature of up to 90°C, which can be used for a variety of processes.

-While it is possible to predict the percentage of energy a green technology like a variable speed compressor or dryer can save compared to a conventional model, the savings of an energy recovery system depend on a wide range of factors.
+It is possible to predict the percentage of energy savings of a green technology like a variable speed compressor or dryer can achieve compared to a conventional model.
+The savings of an energy recovery system depend on a wide range of factors.
+These include:

 An added benefit is that such a system not only lowers production costs but can also significantly reduce the CO2 footprint of a business.
 This in turn, might make such an investment eligible for government incentives offered for the purchase of green technologies.

-There are lots of reasons to switch to a waste energy recovery system, but if you are still not sure whether your business will benefit, simply check in with your Atlas Copco representative, who can give you all the information you need.
+There are lots of reasons to switch to a waste energy recovery system.
+Still not sure whether your business will benefit?
+Simply check in with your Atlas Copco representative, who can give you all the information you need.

 Atlas Copco Compressors UK